1587/speaking-exam/00-part4.md

 No, I am sorry, I am afraid that all the events are taken in the afternoon.
 Please remember the time.

 Let me see.
-According to the information, thay can participate in three events. a event about xxx (不用带时间，只写event名字) a event about xxx a event about xxx
+According to the information, thay can participate in three events. a event about/named xxx (不用带时间，只写event名字) a event about/named xxx a event about/named xxx
 Please keep that in mind
 ```